A Weak Consensus Algorithm and Its Application to High-Performance Blockchain: Weak Consensus Algorithm

 \item[-] \textbf{Commit.} If any node receives a quorum $2f + 1$ of valid $\textit{Prepare}$ messages from peers (possibly including his own) within specified time interval, this node confirms the proposed decision by broadcasting a replied $\textit{Commit}$ message.
 When a node collects more than $2f + 1$ \textit{Commit} messages, this node transits the state and replies to clients with updated states.

 \end{itemize}

-\textbf{Complementary mechanism.} Our protocol aims to achieve an eventual confirmation of the relative relationship between two states.
+\textbf{Complementary Mechanism.} Our protocol aims to achieve an eventual confirmation of the relative relationship between two states.
 It is possible that the relative relationship cannot be committed due to the lack of $2f + 1$ matched \textit{Commit} messages. \underline{Fig.\ref{fig:conflict}} provides an example to explain the flaws.
-We assume that there are three nodes, and the relative position of states $S_{N_3}^{1}$ and $S_{N_3}^{2}$ in the node $N_1$ have already been confirmed by the node $N_2$.
-By the design of previous protocol, Sphinx achieves an agreement by receiving the $2f + 1$ replies.
-However, the node $N_1$ may store the conflicting states, namely, the stored relative position is $S_{N_3}^{2}$ and $S_{N_3}^{1}$.
+We assume that there are three nodes, and the relative position of states $S_{N_2}^{1}$ and $S_{N_2}^{2}$, saying $\Downarrow^{S^{2}_{N_2}}_{S^{1}_{N_2}}$, in the node $N_2$ have already been confirmed by the node $N_3$.
+By the design of previous protocols, Sphinx achieves an agreement by receiving $2f + 1$ replies.
+However, the node $N_1$ may store the conflicting states, namely, $\Downarrow^{S^{1}_{N_1}}_{S^{2}_{N_1}}$.
+Note that, here, we assume $\Downarrow^{S^{1}_{N_2}}_{S^{2}_{N_2}}$= $\Downarrow^{S^{1}_{N_1}}_{S^{2}_{N_1}}$, indicating that the states sent from $N_2$ are finally confirmed in the node $N_1$, and accordingly subscripts are changed.
 Without re-pulling the state from other nodes when the bound set in the counter is exceeded, the conflicting states will never be able to be reversed.
-Thus, the complementary mechanism reattaches the state $S_{N_1}^{2}$ to the end of the $N_1$ and the updated $S_{N_1}^{2}$ replaces the old version.
-The relative positions between the state $S_{N_1}^{2}$ and $S_{N_1}^{1}$ are thus returned to the right positions from the nodes.
+Thus, the complementary mechanism reattaches the state $S_{N_1}^{2}$, and the updated $S_{N_1}^{2}$ will replace the outdated version.
+The relative positions in $N_1$ are thus returned to correct positions, saying $\Downarrow^{S^{2}_{N_1}}_{S^{2}_{N_1}}$ = $\Downarrow^{S^{2}_{N_2}}_{S^{1}_{N_2}}$ = $\Downarrow^{S^{2}_{N_3}}_{S^{1}_{N_3}}$.
 The above procedure is compulsory for $N_1$.
-If $N_1$ cannot accept relative positions between the state $S_{N_1}^{2}$ and $S_{N_1}^{1}$ from the honest nodes $N_2$ and $N_3$, the new messages that follow $N_1$ will not be accepted by $N_2$ and $N_3$ since his \textit{Pre-prepare} message is based on the latest state from others.
+If $N_1$ cannot accept relative positions from honest nodes $N_2$ and $N_3$, the new messages that follow $N_1$ will not be accepted by $N_2$ and $N_3$ since his \textit{Pre-prepare} message is based on the latest state from others.
 More details are provided in our security analysis.

 \textbf{Highlighted Differences.} Our protocol differs from PBFT in four aspects (see \underline{Table.\ref{tab:GPS_INS_comparison}}): (a) Our protocol is an asynchronously leaderless Byzantine agreement protocol.
 Instead of relying on a single leader, Sphinx removes the leader-associated phases enabling every participant involved in the consensus procedures.
 Thus, every participant does not need to wait for the latest state synchronized from others. (b) Every consensus node in the network conducts the similar behaviors (\textit{pre-prepare}, \textit{prepare}, \textit{commit}).
 These nodes independently proceed but mutually interact with each other by cross-references. (c) We remove the auxiliary mechanisms (such as \textit{checkpoint}, \textit{view-change}) of PBFT protocols.
 Instead, we provide a brief complementary mechanism to solve conflicts like reserved positions between two states. (d) Our protocol weakens the assumption of \textit{strong consistency}, with the gain of higher performance and lower confirmation time.
 We follow the \textit{liveness} property from PBFT.
 Further, we introduce a new security definition \textit{relative persistence}, which is inspired by the properties of $\textit{agreement}$~\cite{CastroL99} and $\textit{persistence}$~\cite{garay2015bitcoin}.